 Also Known As: N/A

-Meridians: Lungs, Nutrition
+Meridians: Lungs, Spleen

-Parts Most Frequently Used: Seeds, Oil, Leaves
+Parts Most Frequently Used: Seeds, Oil, Leaf

 Flavors/Temps: Sweet, Salty, Warm

-History/Folklore: The name “Helianthus” derives form the word “helios”, meaning the sun and “anthos” meaning flower.
-It is believed that the size of the flower, its color and the fact that the blossoms follow the path of the sun over the course of a day, always turning to receive the suns direct rays, led to the naming of this plant.
+History/Folklore: The name “Helianthus” derives form the word “helios,” meaning the sun and “anthos” meaning flower.
+It is believed that the size of the flower, its color, and the fact that the blossoms follow the path of the sun over the course of a day, always turning to receive the suns direct rays, led to the naming of this plant.